-Country Exclusions from Patentable Subject Matter South Africa Discoveries, scientific theories and mathematical methods.
+Country Exclusions from Patentable Subject Matter South Africa 1.
+Discoveries, scientific theories and mathematical methods.
 2. Literary, dramatic, musical and artistic works.
 3. Aesthetic creations.
 4. Schemes, rules and methods for performing mental acts, playing games or doing business.
 5. Computer programs.
 6. Presentation of information.
 7. Inventions which encourage offensive or immoral behavior.
 8. Plant and animal varieties and essentially biological processes for their production, other than microbiological process and products.
-Therapeutic, surgical and diagnostic methods for treating humans or animals.
-Spain Discoveries, scientific theories and mathematical methods.
+9. Therapeutic, surgical and diagnostic methods for treating humans or animals.
+Spain 1.
+Discoveries, scientific theories and mathematical methods.
 2. Literary or artistic works or any other aesthetic creation and scientific works.
 3. Schemes, rules or methods for intellectual activity, for games or for economic commercial activity.
 4. Computer programs.
 5. Presentation of information.
 6. Surgical, therapeutic and diagnostic methods for treating humans or animals.
-7. Inventions contrary to public order or morality 8.
-Processes for cloning humans; modifying the germ line genetic identity of humans; uses of human embryos for industrial or commercial purposes; and processes for modifying the genetic identity of animals which are likely to cause them suffering without any substantial medical benefit, and animals resulting from such processes.
-9. Plant and animal varieties and essentially biological processes for production of plants and animals, other than microbiological and products thereof.
-10. The human body, at any stage of its formation and development or the simple discovery of its elements, including gene sequences, other than elements isolated from the human body or produced by a technical process.
-Sri Lanka Discoveries, scientific theories and mathematical methods.
-2. Plant and animal varieties and essentially biological processes for their production, other than microbiological methods and products.
+7. Inventions contrary to public order or morality, in particular: processes for cloning humans; modifying the germ line genetic identity of humans; uses of human embryos for industrial or commercial purposes; and processes for modifying the genetic identity of animals which are likely to cause them suffering without any substantial medical benefit, and animals resulting from such processes.
+8. Plant and animal varieties and essentially biological processes for production of plants and animals, other than microbiological and products thereof.
+9. The human body, at any stage of its formation and development or the simple discovery of its elements, including gene Sri Lonko sequences, other than elements isolated from the human body or produced by a technical process.1.
+Discoveries, scientific theories and mathematical methods.
+Sri Lanka Discoveries, scientific meenes and mathematical methods.
+Plant and animal varieties and essentially biological processes for their production, other than microbiological methods and products.
 3. Schemes, rules, and methods for doing business, performing mental acts and playing games.
 4. Therapeutic, surgical and diagnostic methods for treating humans or animals.